infiniteflight/infiniteflight-docs/flying-guide/on-the-ground/taxi.md

 Tip

-:   Do not exceed 35kts groundspeed to avoid in game violations, we recommend you keep you speed below 25kts in a straight line and 10kts or less during 90° turns for a safe operation.
+:   Do not exceed 35kts groundspeed to avoid in game violations, we recommend you keep your speed below 25kts in a straight line and 10kts or less during 90° turns for a safe operation.